MarcusGastaldello/FRICOSIPY/docs/subsurface_model.md

 ### Fresh Snow Density Parameterisations

 By default, the density of fresh snow layers $(\rho_{\text{ snow}})$ is defined by the `fresh_snow_density` parameter.
-Otherwise, the user can select a more advanced paramterisation to determine a value based on the concurrent meteorological conditions:
+However, the user can also select a more advanced parameterisation to determine a value based on the concurrent meteorological conditions:

 ??? "**$(i)$ Vionnet et al. (2012)**"